Escalante.town

 Start with the road-condition source page, official land-manager information, weather, county or agency road context, and any visitor-center guidance that applies to the day's objective.
 The important question is not only whether a named trailhead exists.
 It is whether today's road, weather window, vehicle, daylight, and group support the plan.

-Hole-in-the-Rock Road can lead to simple scenic stops, slot-canyon trailheads, long dirt-road drives, and deeper Grand Staircase objectives.
+Hole-in-the-Rock Road can lead to simple scenic stops, slot-canyon trailheads, long backway drives, and deeper Grand Staircase objectives.
+The first ten miles have been chip-sealed since 2026; the miles beyond have not changed.
 Those are not the same decision.
 Distance from town changes the risk of a late return, slow washboard travel, mud, heat, storms, low supplies, and a tired group.

 When conditions matter most